 Since Unicode is essential for anyone who uses international languages, EmEditor offers true, native Unicode support (UTF-7, UTF-8, UTF-16), the preferred encoding method for multiple language capability.
 Not only can you open Unicode files, but you can also edit files in Unicode so that you can display multiple languages at the same time.

-EmEditor supports Unicode little endian, Unicode big endian, UTF-8, UTF-7, Baltic, Central European, Chinese Simplified, Chinese Traditional, Cyrillic, Greek, Japanese (Shift-JIS), Japanese (JIS), Japanese (EUC), Korean, Thai, Turkish, Vietnamese, Western European, and all other encodings available in Windows, allowing you to work in almost any language on earth.
+EmEditor supports all the encodings that are available in the Windows system.
+This feature allows you to work in almost any language on earth.
 You can open a file with any encoding supported in the Windows system, and easily convert from one encoding to another within EmEditor.

-To open a file with a specific encoding, click the Open toolbar button or press CTRL+O, and choose the encoding you want to open a file with, from the Encoding drop-down list.
+To open a file with a specific encoding, click the Open toolbar button or press CTRL+O and show the Open dialog box.
+Then choose the encoding you want to open a file with from the Encoding drop-down list.
 After you open a file, you can reload the file with a different encoding by double-clicking the encoding name on the Status bar, and selecting a new encoding menu item.